Graph Utils

 truncate_to_x_digits(num_str, digits)

-Truncate a human-formatted number to the first num_digits significant digits.
+Truncate a shorthand-formatted number to the first digits significant digits.

 Parameters: